Rajpratik71/linux-manPages/mktemp.md

               suppress diagnostics about file/dir-creation failure

        --suffix=SUFF
               append SUFF to TEMPLATE; SUFF must not contain a slash.
 This option is implied if TEMPLATE does not end in X

        -p DIR, --tmpdir[=DIR]
               interpret TEMPLATE relative to DIR; if DIR is not specified, use $TMPDIR if set, else /tmp.
-With this option, TEMPLATE must not be an absolute name; unlike with -t, TEMPLATE  may  contain slashes, but mktemp creates only the final component
+With this option, TEMPLATE must not be an absolute name; unlike with -t, TEMPLATE may  con‐ tain slashes, but mktemp creates only the final component

        -t     interpret TEMPLATE as a single file name component, relative to a directory: $TMPDIR, if set; else the directory specified via -p; else /tmp [deprecated]

        --help display this help and exit